-Other considerations include your continuing need to save for retirement.
+Saving for retirement.
+You’re still going to need to save for retirement.
 How will drawing a salary from your incorporated company affect your RRSP contribution room?
-Perhaps you need to weigh the pros and cons of leaving money in your corporate accounts to draw on during retirement versus setting up an individual pension plan.
+One option is to leave money in your corporate accounts to draw on during retirement.
+Another is to set up an individual pension plan.
+Perhaps you need to weigh the pros and cons of each.

-Think about your vital, recurring personal expenses (like rent/mortgage and groceries) and set aside enough money to cover a few months’ worth.
-This can help you avoid the dangerous proposition of financing your personal life (or your enterprise) with credit card debt – a route that can ultimately drag down your business.
-Though there are many details to sort through and understand, the good news is that planning ahead can set you up for success.
+Avoiding debt.
+Think about the regular personal expenses that you can’t avoid, like rent/mortgage and groceries.
+Then set aside enough money to cover them for a few months.
+This can help you avoid financing your personal life (or your enterprise) with credit card debt.
+There are many details to sort through and understand, but there is good news.
+Planning ahead can set you up for success.

+Building a solid plan.
 A little foresight can also go a long way for your business.
 Banks and investors want to see clear, detailed and realistic projections for your company.
 When you’re on the hunt for financing, your business plan is the key component of your pitch.
-Among other key points, a complete business plan includes an executive summary and description of the product or services you will offer, as well as a description of the operational structure and a financial summary.
+A complete business plan includes an executive summary and description of the product or services you will offer.
+It also includes a description of the operational structure and a financial summary.

-A comprehensive approach to planning demonstrates to banks and investors that you not only have thought through your current path in a serious way, but are also better equipped to get past those unforeseen hurdles that will undoubtedly crop up over time.
+Take a comprehensive approach to planning.
+It shows banks and investors that you have seriously thought through your current path.
+It also shows that you are well equipped to get past those unforeseen hurdles that could crop up.

-Did you know that small-business owners have additional insurance needs that may be tax-deductible?
-This could include your commercial insurance premiums on business premises and equipment, and auto insurance.
-And while in most cases life insurance premiums are not deductible, if you get a business loan and the lender requires your life insurance policy as collateral, a portion of your life insurance premiums could also be tax-deductible.
-Even the health insurance premiums you pay for yourself, your spouse and your dependents could be deductible in certain situations.
-These deductions have complicated restrictions, so you’ll need to work with an independent tax advisor to see if you qualify.
+Did you know that the extra insurance small-business owners need may be tax-deductible?
+This could include the cost of commercial insurance on your business premises and equipment, and auto insurance.
+The regular payments you make for insurance are called premiums.
+In most cases life insurance premiums are not deductible.
+But if you need life insurance to get a business loan, some of the cost could also be tax-deductible.
+Even the health insurance premiums you pay for yourself, your spouse and your children could sometimes be deductible.
+These deductions have complicated rules.
+You’ll need to work with an independent tax advisor to see if you qualify.

 - See what the Canada Revenue Agency has to say about business expenses.

-Taking time to familiarize yourself with the different options available and making educated choices could seriously pay off.
+Taking time to get to know the different choices you have and making educated decisions could seriously pay off.

-It is possible to balance building a business with protecting your personal finances – especially if you’re not afraid to seek assistance when you need it.
+You can build a business while protecting your personal finances, especially if you seek help when you need it.

-An advisor can provide information on funding, while a tax professional can provide information on tax deductions.
-Both can save you time and money and give you the tools you need to make informed borrowing and investing decisions.
+An advisor can give you information on funding, while a tax professional can help you with tax deductions.
+Both can save you time and money and give you the tools to make informed borrowing and investing decisions.

-And by providing a new, objective perspective on your plans and ensuring you understand the pros, cons and costs of each potential approach, an advisor can help you chart a custom course.
-An advisor can also put you in touch with other entrepreneurs who have gone through – and conquered – similar challenges.
+An advisor can give you a new, objective perspective on your plans.
+You can better understand the pros, cons and costs of each possible approach.
+That way, you can chart a custom course.
+An advisor can also connect you with other entrepreneurs who have gone through – and conquered – similar challenges.

-So before taking a leap into a new business, be sure you’re doing all you can to protect your family’s current and future finances.
-The professional advice you receive could pay major dividends down the road.
+So before taking a leap into a new business, protect your family’s current and future finances.
+The professional advice you get now could pay major dividends down the road.